particle-iot/spark-sdk-ios/README.md

 ## License

-Particle iOS Cloud SDK is available under the LGPL v3 license.
+Particle iOS Cloud SDK is available under the Apache License 2.0.
 See the LICENSE file for more info.